cristan/improved-un-locodes/README.md

 # UN/LOCODE list with improved coordinates
-The coordinates in [the original UN/LOCODE list](https://github.com/datasets/un-locode) have 2 major problems:
+The coordinates in [the original UN/LOCODE list](https://github.com/datasets/un-locode) has major problems:

 **1. Only 80% of locations have coordinates**